-To make matters worse, young American workers today are losing their edge in the increasingly globalized job market because many of them are falling behind in vital subjects like maths and science.
+To make matters worse, young American workers today are losing their edge in the increasingly globalized job market because many of them are falling behind in vital subjects like math and science.

 Despite these shortcomings, there are many American schools that do very well.
 There are also many that stumble, learn from their mistakes, and turn things around.

 In 2011, the former CEO of Intel said that Arizona was “not particularly attractive” for business because of the state’s poor education system.
-In the same article, a business owner said that she had difficulties looking for Arizona high school graduates who can properly compose sentences.
+In the same article, a business owner said that she had difficulties looking for Arizona high school graduates, who could properly compose sentences.